-The 10th Mountain Division (LI) and Fort Drum acting senior commander has issued General Order 1E pertaining to COVID-19.
-The general order covers such topics as accountability, conducting PT, teleworking, wearing face coverings, social distancing, visitors, and social gatherings.
+The 10th Mountain Division (LI) and Fort Drum commander has issued General Order 1F for all individuals subject to military orders and stationed, assigned and/or attached to Fort Drum, and U.S. government civilian employees as indicated.
 To read the general order in its entirety, click HERE.
-Appendix A (updated July 23, 2020) can be found HERE.
+Appendix A (updated Nov.
+13, 2020) can be found HERE.

 Barracks policy: Service members in a barracks room will follow social distancing guidelines.
 Cross barracks visitation is authorized.

-Local travel area expanded to 350 miles: All Fort Drum Soldiers are limited to travel within the local travel area in accordance with General Order 1E.
-The extended local travel area is defined as a 350-mile radius around Fort Drum.
+Local travel area revised: All Fort Drum Soldiers are limited to travel within the local travel area in accordance with General Order 1F.
+The local travel area is defined as the state of New York and its five contiguous states (New Jersey, Pennsylvania, Connecticut, Massachusetts and Vermont) excluding the areas listed in Appendix A (updated Nov.
+13, 2020).
+Any travel outside of the local area will result in a 14-day restriction of movement.

 Recreational activities: Recreational activities are authorized when they can be conducted while maintaining social distancing.
 Community playgrounds, dog parks and trails are open.
 Parents and guardians are responsible for enforcing social distancing and ensuring children wash their hands.
 The staff will not clean playground equipment.

 Transportation: Service members are not authorized to use commercial air, trains, buses or any other public transportation unless approved by an O-3 commander.
-Taxicabs or a car service may be used within the local travel area (350-mile radius excluding off-limits areas).
+Taxicabs or a car service may be used within the local travel area (excluding off-limits areas).

 If you are not an active-duty Soldier but you reside on the installation, you may request to have a visitor enter Fort Drum by contacting the Fort Drum Directorate of Public Works, Housing Division, (315) 772-7256.
 These requests are subject to approval by the garrison commander.